torileatherman/news_articles_sentiment/README.md

 # Sentiment of News Articles
 ## Authors: Eva Engel & Tori Leatherman
-Determining positive or negative sentiment of news articles.

 ### Description
-The focus of this project is creating an ML pipeline that predicts the sentiment of news articles based on their headlines.
-Our pipeline uses the following:
+The focus of this project is creating an ML pipeline that predicts the sentiment of and recommends news articles based on their headlines.
+Our system uses the following pipelines and workflow:
-1. Huggingface to store feature group data.
+1. Feature Pipeline to preprocess and store data in HuggingFace.
-2. Hopsworks to store the encoder and model.
+2. Training Pipeline to train our model and store it in Hopsworks.
-3. Huggingface to create interactive UI.
+3. Batch Inference Pipeline to predict sentiments on new batch data and store in HuggingFace.
+4. HuggingFace App for recommending articles based on sentiment and allowing users to manually label our batch data to append to our training data.

 We will explain each of these aspects in more detail in the following description.